open-telemetry/oteps/text/0000-opentelemetry-protocol.md

 The maximum achievable throughput in unary mode is `max_request_size / (network_latency + server_response_time)`.
 For example if the request can contain at most 100 spans, network roundtrip latency is 200ms and server response time is 300 ms, then the maximum achievable throughput is `100 spans / (200ms+300ms)` or 200 spans per second.
 It is easy to see that in high latency networks or when the server response time is high it is difficult to achieve good throughput unless requests are very big (even when client, server and network throughput potentially allow much bigger processing rate).

 The ID field of the Export request and response is not used in Unary mode since the underlying transport already supports acknowledgements and one-to-one mapping of requests and responses.

+The implementations MAY make concurrent Unary calls however if the goal is to achieve higher throughput and better performance the implementations SHOULD consider using Streaming mode, which has less overhead and shows better performance in the benchmarks.

 #### Streaming